mbuczko/cerber-oauth2-provider/README.md

 ### users

-`(create-user [login name email password roles permissions enabled?])`
+`(create-user [details password])`

+Creates new user with given map of details:

+- `:login` is a user's login identifier
+- `:name` is a user's description (like full name)
+- `:email` is a user's email
+- `:roles` set of roles assigned
+- `:permissions` set of permissions assigned
-Creates new user with given login, descriptive name, user's email, password (stored as hash), roles and permissions.`enabled?` indicates whether user should be enabled by default (to be able to authenticate) or not.
+- `:enabled?` indicates whether user should be enabled.
+User is enabled by default unless `enabled?` states otherwise.

 `(find-user [login])`